-Sean PribylPartner at Holland & Knight LLP
+Sean PribylPartner at Holland & Knight LLPSpeaker

 Profile

-Mr. Pribyl is a Fellow at the Georgetown Law Institute of International and Economic Law.
-He holds a M.A. in National Security and Strategic Studies from the U.S. Naval War College, a J.D. from Washburn University School of Law (International and Comparative Law Concentration), and a B.S. from the U.S. Merchant Marine Academy.
+Mr. Pribyl earned his LL.M. in International Business and Economic Law from Georgetown University Law Center, where he also served as a Fellow in the Institute of International Economic Law.
+He holds a M.A. degree in National Security and Strategic Studies from the U.S. Naval War College, a J.D. from Washburn University School of Law, and a B.S. from the U.S. Merchant Marine Academy.

 Agenda Sessions

-, 11:20View Session
+, 12:15View Session